 Summary of Community Input on Implementation

 ATRT2 did not receive significant comment on implementation of this Recommendation.
 Nominet stated that it supported the mechanism for nominating and electing ICANN Board members, and it believes that it is a good example of a bottom-up mechanism for community input.
-Some commenters indicated they were not aware of the mechanisms for nominating and electing Board, while others indicated their awareness and opinion that the term length for Directors was satisfactory.
+Some commenters indicated they were not aware of the mechanisms for nominating and electing Board members, while others indicated their awareness as well as their opinion that the term length for Directors was satisfactory.

 Summary of Other Relevant Information